ULHPC/tutorials/advanced/R/README.md

 	stopCluster(cl)

-#### Not Covered by the Tutorial: MPI Communications
+#### Not (yet) Covered by this Tutorial: MPI Communications

 It is also possible to use MPI communications instead of sockets.
-We will not cover this in the tutorial because some required modules will be available in the platform in a close future, however here is the basic procedure.
+We will not see this in the tutorial because some required modules will be available in the platform in a close future, however here is the basic procedure.

 R will need the package `Rmpi` and same as before, we use `makeCluster` but we use `comm_type = "MPI"` instead of `PSOCK` and we call `mpi.exit()` after calling `stopCluster()`.
 Then, you need to call the R script within MPI. i.e.